Biplabini-1992/BiplabiniPadhi/README.md

 I’m a passionate **Data Science enthusiast** with a strong academic foundation—an **MS in Computer Science (AI & ML)** and an **MSc in Mathematics (Gold Medallist)**.
 My expertise lies in transforming data into actionable insights through **statistics**, **machine learning**, and **analytical storytelling**.

-💡With a keen interest in leveraging data for impactful decisions, I’m actively seeking opportunities in Data science, Analytics or ML domains.
+💡With a keen interest in leveraging data for impactful decisions, I’m actively seeking opportunities in Data science or ML domains.
 I bring a proactive attitude, strong problem-solving abilities, and a commitment to continuous learning.

 ---